Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 # PRJ_SENSOR_COUNTER=0

 # select if the digital output driver shall be integrated into the project.
-# you can then use the HAL of IsoAgLib to realize a mostly hardware independent
+# you can then use the HAL of IsoAgLib to realize a mostly hardware independend
 # access on PWM output.
 This is completely independent from communication tasks,
 # but was created during research and is actively used by OSB AG for its own
 # projects
 # PRJ_ACTOR=0

 # ###############################################################
 # Build System Configuration for LINUX
 # ###############################################################

-# optionally define path to qmake
-# if it can be automatically found by
-# + which qmake ( e.g. in search path for binaries )
-# + can be found with sys-cmd find beneath /usr/lib/qt*
-#   ( there should be only one version of qmake in this path
-#      -> if there are more qt installations, please manually define
-#          it by uncommenting and adopting the following line )
-# QMAKE_PATH=/usr/lib/qt3/bin/qmake

 # ###############################################################
 # Build System Configuration for Cross Compilers ( like Tasking EDE )